Feng Jiang

 Research Experience

-(2024.2-Now) Multimodal Large Language Model
+(2024.2-12) Multimodal Large Language Model

 • LLaPA: We leverage multimodal approaches using large language models to enhance protein function prediction.
 Our method integrates protein sequences and functional descriptions from UniProt with contrastive learning techniques to predict the potential functions of unknown sequences.
 The model demonstrates superior performance in protein-text retrieval tasks and downstream predictions, while also showing reliable capabilities in both protein sequence and functional description generation.